Sound of Metal (2020; Darius Marder)

 From there, the film hits all the typical and tired therapy movie tropes.
 Ruben refuses to accept his fate, and so he doesn’t fit in at the center.
 And then he just does fit in, only to falter again when he discovers that Lou moved on without him.
 The conflict is relatively dry and subdued, although writer-director Darius Marder and his sound team do an excellent job putting us inside Ruben’s head.
 Desperate to reunite with Lou, Ruben sells his possessions and gets Cochlear implants, which the film depicts as a waking nightmare.

-The late arrival of Mathieu Almaric as Lou’s father, and the memories of the far superior The Diving Bell and the Butterfly that he conjures, does not make Sound of Metal look any more substantial.
+The late arrival of Mathieu Almaric as Lou’s father, and the memories of the far superior The Diving Bell and the Butterfly that he conjures, do not make Sound of Metal look any more substantial.